Squat effect

 Squat effect is approximately proportional to the square of the speed of the ship.
 Thus, by reducing speed by half, the squat effect is reduced by a factor of four.
 Squat effect is usually felt more when the depth/draft ratio is less than four or when sailing close to a bank.
 It can lead to unexpected groundings and handling difficulties.
 There are indications of squat which mariners and ship pilots should be aware of such as vibration, poor helm response, shearing off course, change of trim and a change in wash.

+Squat effect is included by navigators in under keel clearance calculations.

+Marine incidents

 It was a cause of the 7 August 1992 grounding of the Queen Elizabeth 2 (QE2) off Cuttyhunk Island, near Martha's Vineyard.
 The liner's speed at the time was 24 kn and the draft was 32 ft.
 The rock upon which the vessel grounded was an uncharted shoal later determined to be 34.5 ft, which should have given her room to spare, were it not for the "squat effect."
 U.S. National Transportation Safety Board investigators found that the QE2's officers significantly underestimated the amount the increase in speed would increase the ship's squat.
 The officers allowed for 2 ft of squat in their calculations, but the NTSB concluded that squat at that speed and depth would have been between 4.5 and 8 ft.

 Squat is also mentioned as a factor in the collision of the bulk carriers Tecam Sea and Federal Fuji in the port of Sorel, Quebec, in April 2000.